OpenSKOS/API/doc/OpenSKOS-API.md

   * focus on read-only first
 * hide implementation details (Lucene query language)
 * using just OpenSKOS generated URIs should work out of the box
-* using foreign URIs (external SKOS imported into OpenSKOS) should work out of the box
+* using foreign URIs (external SKOS imported into OpenSKOS) should work out of the box (just don't use id endpoints)

 ## Notation